adobe, 2024

 supplementary features

-reporting quality of results
+reporting the quality of results

 To adhere to legal constraints, we had to follow the exact same process to report quality of results as the Firefly website.
 This meant using the same components and presenting the same wording in the options.